linq2db/docs/source/articles/general/Managing-data-connection.md

     * **Always** dispose the `DataConnection` instance.
 We recommend the C#'s `using` block.
 (Please see below for an example.)
     * Your query should be executed **before** the `DataConnection` object is disposed.
 Starting with version 1.8.0 we have added checks to catch improper usages; you will get `ObjectDisposedException` when trying to perform a query on a disposed `DataConnection` instance.
 2. Using the `DataContext` class opens and closes an actual connection for **each** query!
     * Be careful with the `DataContext.KeepConnectionAlive` property.
-If you set it to `true` it would work the same way as `DataConnection`!
-So we do not recommend that you to set this property to `true`.
+If you set it to `true` it would work the same way as `DataConnection`.

 ## Done Right